Skip to Main Content

 Diet

-Like the Virginia big-eared bat, moths make up to 90% of the diet of Rafinesque’s big-eared bats, with beetles and other flying insects comprising the rest of their diet.
+Moths make up to 90 percent of the diet of Rafinesque’s big-eared bats, with beetles and other flying insects comprising the rest of their diet.
+They’re a nocturnal species, flying short distances to forest edge and forest areas to forage.

 Reproduction